St. Louis, MO

 You can’t control other drivers or the conditions of the road, but there are many things you can do to help prevent car accidents and associated injuries.
 Paying careful attention to how you drive, taking the right precautions, and being mindful of when you’re on the road can all help prevent car accident injuries.
 The Centers for Disease Control and Prevention recommends the following tips:

-Car accidents are one of the most common causes of injuries and lawsuits in the United States.
-Nearly half of all car accidents lead to injury claims.
+Vehicle accidents are one of the most common causes of injuries in the United States.
 Auto accidents can result in damages ranging from minor scrapes and bruises to more serious, and even life-threatening, injuries.
+By taking the right precautionary measures, drivers can greatly reduce their risk of vehicle accident injuries.

 “Fact #946: October 10, 2016 Driving Alone in a Private Vehicle Is the Most Common Means of Transportation to Work.”
 Energy.gov, www.energy.gov/eere/vehicles/fact-946-october-10-2016-driving-alone-private-vehicle-most-common-means.